Backyard BBQ Summer Party

 - Yard games are a good idea to have set up on the sidelines.
 Corn hole, volleyball, and badminton are just a few good ones.

 - Water balloons and water gun fight, anyone?!
 It's so much fun to have LOTS of water balloons(say 800!)and just start a water fight!
-And smart girls can know where the water guns are for a sneak attack on
+And smart girls can know where the water guns are for a sneak attack on the guys!

 - Swimming makes every summer party 10 times better!
 My grandparents have an awesome pool with a slide, diving rocks, and waterfalls.
 I would love to go to local drugstores, Wal-Mart, Dollar General/Tree and buy LOTS of swimming floats, inner tubes, noodles, and beach balls and just fill the pool with them.
 When you have lots of friends you always come up with games, so there is no need to plan lots of swimming activities.